Type Ia supernovae, standardisable candles, and gravity: SN Ia Astrophysics

-As we mainly want to consider the effect of the gravitational dependence of $M_{\rm ej}$ on the WLR, we make the assumption that the $M_{\textup{Ni}}$-$\kappa$ relationship that underlies the observed WLR is a consequence of nuclear and atomic physics, and does not depend on the local strength of gravity around the SNIa.
-Considering the astrophysics discussed in Section \ref{ssec:MNikappa}, this assumption is equivalent to assuming that changes in the strength of gravity around the SNIa do not significantly affect the transport of radiation through the ejecta, which we believe is a reasonable assumption to make for this initial investigation.
+As we mainly want to consider the effect of the gravitational dependence of $M_{\rm ej}$ on the WLR, we make the assumption that the $M_{\textup{Ni}}$-$\kappa$ relationship that underlies the observed WLR is a consequence of nuclear and atomic physics, and does not depend on the local strength of gravity around the SN Ia.
+Considering the astrophysics discussed in Section \ref{ssec:MNikappa}, this assumption is equivalent to assuming that changes in the strength of gravity around the SN Ia do not significantly affect the transport of radiation through the ejecta, which we believe is a reasonable assumption to make for this initial investigation.

-Thus with the dominant Chandrasekhar mass effect and the minor binding energy effect we have defined a gravity-dependent light curve model that we can use to investigate the effects of gravity on the interpretation of SNIa cosmology data.
+Thus with the dominant Chandrasekhar mass effect and the minor binding energy effect we have defined a gravity-dependent light curve model that we can use to investigate the effects of gravity on the interpretation of SN Ia cosmology data.
 We will do this in the next section.